Yogayu/DeepLearningCourse/_build/04/LossFunction.md

 interact_link: content/04/LossFunction.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'Loss Function'
+title: 'How well does the neural network predict?
+Loss function'
 prev_page:
   url: /04/Intro
   title: '4.
 Training Neural Networks'
 next_page:
-  url:
+  url: /04/GradientDescent
-  title: ''
+  title: 'Learning to minimize error gradient descent algorithm'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# Loss Function
+# How well does the neural network predict: Loss function

 Everyone makes mistakes.
 The wise are not people who never make mistakes, but those who forgive themselves and learn from their mistakes. —— Ajahn Brahm

-## How well does the neural network predict?

 When you take a math test, the teacher will mark you down for the mistakes you made.
 Your friend ask you how's your test?
 You may say: well, not bad.
 I made two mistakes and deducted 6 points.
 Then you learn from your mistakes and perform better the next time.
 The score you get on a test is an indicator.